ChristianIsaacTran/odin-recipes/README.md

 -Also learned how to publish public websites through github -Finished this project 12/22/2024 and submitted my website through the public odin project webpage

+-Came back 12/24/2024 to style this with CSS